snystrom/cmdfun/README.md

 `cmd_files_exist` accepts a vector or list of files & checks that they exist.

-`cmdr` additionally provides a few convenience functions for generating lists of expected files. `cmd_output_expect` generates combinations of extension/prefix file names.
+`cmdfun` additionally provides a few convenience functions for generating lists of expected files. `cmd_output_expect` generates combinations of extension/prefix file names.
 The output can be passed to `cmd_files_exist` which will error if a file isn’t found on the filesystem.